Looking to visit Trafford Ecology Park?

 Trafford Ecology Park was once part of the De Trafford family estate and the lake you see today is the original boating lake.

 At the end of the 19th Century the De Trafford estate was sold off and so began it’s journey to becomes the largest industrial park in Europe.

-Following years of industrial use including tipping, restoration work was undertaken in the 1980/90s to create the current Ecology Park which has now become home to a variety of habitats.
+Following years of industrial use including tipping, restoration work was undertaken in the 1980/90s to create the current Ecology Park which has now become a beautiful green space home to a variety of habitats.